alexkombie/AKTIN_broker_monitor/README.md

 * `node_to_csv.py` retrieves information from broker connected nodes and stores them locally.
 Import statistics and import errors are stored in CSV files.
 Resource information is written into text files.
 * `csv_to_confluence.py` takes the generated files and fills a HTML template of a Confluence page with their content.
 The template is then uploaded to Confluence.
 Existing pages on Confluence are updated in the same way.
 * `email_service.py` checks the pages generated in Confluence for a specific node status and informs the node's correspondents via e-mail if there is an interruption in connection or data import.
+* `file_backup_service.py` backs up files related to broker nodes by uploading them as attachments to the node's corresponding Confluence pages

 ### Usage